kenjura/system8/docs/character/powers/psion/camouflage.md

 brief: Change your external appearance for camouflage, disguise, or defense.
 ---

-At-will, swift, reserves 1 Focus; you modify your body, modifying the light, sound, and odors emitted by your body.
+At-will, swift, concentration (1 slot); you modify your body, modifying the light, sound, and odors emitted by your body.

 You can use this for camouflage, gaining a +10 bonus to Stealth checks, by matching your visible exterior to the prevailing conditions around you, dampening sounds, and suppressing odors.
 This allows you to hide from Scent as well